Who We Are

 OUR MISSION

-The Center for Religion and Cities (CRC) brings together community partners, academics, and students to collaboratively learn about and critically engaging unjust structures in our cities and to support and grow innovative solutions to more equitable futures through mentorships for BIPOC students and emerging leaders, deep listening practices, collaborative projects, public programming, and funding opportunities.
+The Center for Religion and Cities (CRC) brings together community partners, academics, and students to collaboratively learn about and critically engage unjust structures in our cities and to support and grow innovative solutions to more equitable futures through mentorships for BIPOC students and emerging leaders, deep listening practices, collaborative projects, public programming, and funding opportunities.

 OUR VISION